What is Earth Day?

 There's often much confusion about Earth Day.

 From wikipedia: Started nearly 40 years ago in the US, the Earth Day celebrated on 22 Apr is not a UN-sanctioned 'Day' or 'Year'.
-There are two websites claiming to be the 'official' Earth Day site: http://www.earthday.org/ and http://www.earthday.net/.
+The 'official' Earth Day site is http://www.earthday.org/.
 In addition, there is a UN-sanctioned Equinox Earth Day which is celebrated around March at the annual equinox.
 This is managed by the Earth Society Foundation.

 Nevertheless, a wide range of activities are conducted under the banner of 'Earth Day' in many countries on 22 April.